AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 ---
-title: Comprehensive guide for transitioning to Adobe Analytics from Google Analytics
+title: Comprehensive guide for transitioning to [!DNL Adobe] [!DNL Analytics] from Google [!DNL Analytics]
-description: Learn about the location of equivalent functionality and how to use it efficiently when transitioning from Google Analytics to Adobe Analytics
+description: Learn about the location of equivalent functionality and how to use it efficiently when transitioning from Google [!DNL Analytics] to [!DNL Adobe] [!DNL Analytics]
-solution: Analytics
+solution: [!DNL Analytics]
 feature: Third-party Integration
 role: User
 level: Beginner